 The Americans’ success was big news back home.
 How did the Greeks react?

 The American team became very popular in Athens—and fast friends with members of the Greek royal family.
 They were gracious, likable young men.
-As a tribute to his hosts, Ellery Clark even sewed the arms of the Greek royal family above the American flag on his jersey.
+As a tribute to his hosts, Ellery Clark even sewed the coat of arms of the Greek royal family above the American flag on his jersey.

 They also had fun.
 At a post-Olympic reception, several of the Americans decided to demonstrate baseball to members the Greek royal family.
 Converting a walking stick into a bat and using an orange for a ball, the impromptu exhibition ended abruptly when the crown prince, later King Constantine, nailed a pitch and sent several large, juicy slices of orange to the chest of his formal court uniform.
 The prince was “a good sport” about it, recalled hurdler Thomas Curtis, but “I think the Americanization of Greece ended right there.”